Authorities say student who had been radicalized fired revolver at Colorado school, wounding 2

 “He would fire and reload, fire and reload, fire reload,” she said.
 “This went on and on.”

-But the shooter was blocked by secured doors and couldn't get into areas where students were sheltering, Kelley said.
-She added that Holly had lots ammunition.
+But the shooter was blocked by secured doors and couldn’t get into areas where students were sheltering, Kelley said.
+She added that Holly had lots of ammunition and his movements through the three-level school were tracked on camera.

 “The reason we have so many crime scene areas inside is because we have windows shot out.
 We have lockers that were shot up.
 We’re finding spent rounds, unspent rounds.
 So it’s a huge area,” she said.